 TRICARE covers the following based on your risk factor.

-- Flexible sigmoidoscopy within the last 60 months
+- Flexible sigmoidoscopy within the last five years (60 months)

-- CT colonography within the last 60 months
+- CT colonography within the last five years (60 months)

-- FIT-DNA test within the last 36 months
+- FIT-DNA test within the last three years (36 months)

 - One or more first degree relatives diagnosed with sporadic colorectal cancer or an adenomatous polyp before the age of 60 or in two or more first degree relatives at any age.